hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/07_DGE_visualizing_results.md

 ### Plotting signicant DE genes

 One way to visualize results would be to simply plot the expression data for a handful of genes.
-We could do that by picking out specific genes of interest, for example Mov10, or selecting a range of genes:
+We could do that by picking out specific genes of interest or selecting a range of genes:

 #### Using DESeq2 `plotCounts()` to plot a single gene